Shopping in St. Maarten and St. Martin

 - Supermarkets: Carrefour has two stores, one near Philipsburg and the

 other in Cole Bay, both Dutch Side; it's closest to American markets in

 content / layout.
-Cost-U-Less, near the Philipsburg's Carrefour, and Divico, in Cole Bay of the Union Road, are the island's only warehouse store.
-(Prime exists in the nearby industrial area but it is primarily wholesale.
+Cost-U-Less, near the Philipsburg's Carrefour, and Divico, in Cole Bay of the Union Road, are the island's only warehouse stores.
+(Prime exists in the nearby industrial area but it is primarily wholesale though open to everyone.
 Most markets carry

 Etna ice cream which you must try when you're here -- unimaginably creamy

 - Le West Indies: It's a small (by US standards) but ostentatious

 mall on the waterfront in Marigot.
 Almost everything is priced high

 in part because one Euro costs about $1.10; only the French Side uses Euros, so the

 Dutch Side is a bit cheaper.
 Nonetheless, there are neat cafes here plus fun shopping.

 - Tijon Parfumerie in Grand Case is one of the few places on the planet where you can create your own perfume, a great experience.
 Extensive shop with fragrances, soaps, more souvenirs.
 See www.tijon.com for details; do not miss the opportunity to make your own perfume (by appointment).